Quantum Walk on a Line with Absorbing Boundaries: Notation and overview of the existing results

 Each discrete-time step of the quantum walk consists of two operations: a coin flip followed by a shift.
 The evolution operator per step is given by:

 where the shift operator $\hat{S}$ conditionally propagates the walker left or right depending on the coin state

+where we consider periodic boundary condition, i.e. $\ket{N+1}\equiv\ket{-N}$ and $\ket{-N-1}\equiv\ket{N}$.
+However, due to the absorption at vertices $N$ and $-N$ described later, the walker never remains in states $\ket{N}$ or $\ket{-N}$ before $\hat S$ is applied.
 The coin operator $\hat{C}$ acts only on the coin space $\mathcal{H}_C$.
 In our study, we only consider a one-parameter family of coin matrices In principle, the coin could be an arbitrary $\rm U(2)$ operator.
 However, the global phase has no physical significance and the relative phases between coin matrix elements were shown to be largely irrelevant for the two-state quantum walk models \cite{Tregenna2003,goyal_2015_unitary_equiv}, as they can be compensated by the relative phase between the amplitudes of the initial coin state (\ref{init:coin:stb}).
 Namely, any $\rm U(2)$ operator can be written in the form